Deaf/Hard of Hearing

-Note taking is a supplemental service that might be required by deaf or hard of hearing students who are not using C-Print™ captioning.
-Due to the difficulty of watching an interpreter or using speech-reading and writing lecture notes at the same time, a note taker may serve as a reasonable accommodation to capture the lecture in hard copy form.
-Services for Students with Disabilities coordinates these volunteer note-taking services.
+Note taking is another academic accommodation that might be required by deaf or hard of hearing students.
+Due to the difficulty of watching an interpreter or using speech-reading and writing lecture notes at the same time, a note taker may serve as a reasonable accommodation to capture information from the lecture in hard copy form.
+Services for Students with Disabilities coordinates these volunteer note-taking accommodations.

 Assistive Listening Devices